Kyubion-Studios/Kyubion-Studios.github.io/README.md

 By continuing as a member of our team, you acknowledge that you have read, understood, and agreed to these terms.
 Failure to comply may result in disciplinary action, including expulsion from the team.

-## Multi-Factor Authentication (MFA)
+## Extra Account Security (MFA)
-All team members are required to enable Multi-Factor Authentication (MFA) on any account with high-risk permissions on any social platform.
-Kyubion Studios shall not be held responsible for any loss of accounts that may occur due to MFA activation.
+We suggest everyone turn on Multi-Factor Authentication (MFA) for any accounts that have dangerous permissions on social platforms.
+This extra step helps keep your accounts safe and sound.
-*Multi-Factor Authentication adds an extra layer of security to your accounts by requiring additional verification beyond just a password.
-This helps protect sensitive information and reduces the risk of unauthorized access.*
+*MFA adds a layer of security by asking for extra verification beyond just a password.
+It helps keep sensitive info secure and reduces the risk of unauthorized access.*

-## Financial Responsibility
-As of April 2024 Kyubion Studios is unable to provide payment for any team members.
-Team members participate on a voluntary basis and should not expect monetary compensation for their involvement.
-*It's important for team members to understand that Kyubion Studios cannot reimburse them for any expenses.*

-## Confidentiality Agreement
+## Voluntary Participation
+As of April 2024, We can't offer payment to team members.
+*Everyone here is a volunteer, so please don't expect to get paid.*

+## Keeping Things Private
-Members agree not to disclose any internal information, download, or share links with external users without prior authorization from Kyubion Studios.
+Please don't share any internal info or links with anyone outside the team without permission.
-*Confidentiality is crucial to protecting sensitive company information and trade secrets.
-By agreeing to this confidentiality agreement, team members are committing to safeguarding the privacy and security of the company's proprietary information.*

-## False Information Policy
+*Keeping things confidential is super important to protect our sensitive info.
+By following this, you're helping keep our team's privacy and security intact.*

+## Honesty is Important
-Any team member found to have provided false information in any application will be permanently barred from the team.
-Maintaining honesty and integrity is essential within our team
+If anyone gives false information in their application, they won't be able to stay on the team.
+Honesty and integrity are really important to us.
-*This policy ensures that all information provided by team members is accurate and truthful, fostering an environment of trust and accountability.*

-## Activity Requirement
+## Stay Active and Involved
-All team members are encouraged to engage periodically and contribute to the team's efforts, as per their role and availability.
+We encourage everyone to stay involved and contribute to the team as much as they can, according to their role and availability.
-*This means that it's important for team members to actively participate and contribute to the team's goals and objectives to ensure the overall success of the project.*
+*This means it's important to actively participate and help out the team, to make sure our project is a success! :D*

 ## Positions Limitation
+To apply for a specific position, you must fill out the application form during the designated period.
+Even if you're already part of the team, we can't assign you a role just because you requested it.
-Requesting to apply for a specific position outside of the designated application period is not permitted.
-All applicants will be evaluated equally and impartially when positions become available, ensuring fairness and equal opportunity for all members.
+*This ensures that all applicants are evaluated equally and fairly when positions become available, promoting fairness and equal opportunity for all members.*
-*This ensures that team members are assigned roles based on their qualifications and expertise, promoting efficiency and accountability within the team structure.*

-## Promotion and Transfer Policy
-Team members may only be promoted, demoted, or transferred to positions within their respective divisions.
-*This policy ensures that promotions and transfers are based on merit and suitability for the role, aligning with the company's organizational structure and operational requirements.*

-## Single Role Agreement
+## Role Permissions
-Team members may hold only one position within the team.
+Team members have the permissions associated with their own role as well as all roles below theirs.
-*This policy prevents conflicts of interest and ensures that team members can fully dedicate themselves to their assigned roles without spreading themselves too thin.*
+*This policy ensures that team members have the necessary access to perform their duties effectively, while maintaining an organized and hierarchical structure.*

-## Amendments to Terms
+## Updates to Terms
-Kyubion Studios reserves the right to amend these terms at any time.
-*Any changes will be communicated to team members through the team's communication channels.*
+Any changes will be communicated to team members through the team's communication channels.